dmsl/rayzit/spitfire/README.md

 # Spitfire

-Spitfire is an open source, MIT licensed, distributed algorithm that provides a scalable and high-performance AkNN processing framework to our award-winning geo-social network named Rayzit.
+Spitfire is an open source, GPL licensed, distributed algorithm that provides a scalable and high-performance AkNN processing framework to our award-winning geo-social network named Rayzit.